modm-io/lbuild/README.rst

         ...

 Module file:
   Python script defining a module.
-A module gets the repostiory options to select whether it can be build with selection of options and which other modules are needed.
+A module gets the repository options to select whether it can be build with selection of options and which other modules are needed.